teresi/camera_calibration_board/README.md

 ## DESIGN

-I wanted boards with arbitrary dimensions so I chose TikZ.
+I wanted boards with configurable sizes.

+I chose TikZ because it supports physical dimensions and vector graphics, and PDFs can be printed easily.

+I was most interested in calculating intrinsic parameters so I added the most common targets.

 ## TODO